-CCALC finds no solution within twenty-two transitions.
-In other words, a solution could not be found even in the longest path of the transition system defined by D^{CNP} .
+In other words, a solution to this query could not be found even in the longest path of the transition system defined by $D^{CNP}$ .
 Therefore, there is no state in this protocol where an agent is empowered, but not permitted, to perform an action.
 The result of this query is consistent with Proposition 1.